Hitting two BSM particles with one lepton-jet: search for a top partner decaying to a dark photon, resulting in a

 We will refer it to as the leptonic top candidate.

 In the muon channel, the muon is always used to reconstruct the leptonic top.
 In the electron channel, a possible ambiguity can arise, as there are three electrons, two of them are expected to be overlapping, and the third from the top quark.
-We cannot \textit{a priori} assume that the leading electron is from the dark photon decay, or the electron closest to the b-tagged jet is from the top quark decay, as a large fraction of events have two b-tagged jets, the second one from the initial quark.
-However, we have found that the electron pair with the highest invariant \pT~comes from the dark photon about 99.5\% of the time, so we use this pair as the single merged electron seeding the lepton-jet, as seen by the detector.
-Then the remaining electron is used for leptonic top reconstruction.
+We cannot \textit{a priori} assume that the leading electron is from the dark photon decay, or the electron closest to the b-tagged jet is from the top quark decay, as a considerable fraction of events have two b-tagged jets, the second one from the initial quark.
+However, we have found that the electron pair with the highest \pT~comes from the dark photon about 99.5\% of the time, so we use this pair as the single merged electron seeding the lepton-jet, as seen by the detector.
+The remaining electron is used for leptonic top reconstruction.
 Then the invariant mass of the top partner is reconstructed from four-momenta of the lepton-jet and leptonic top candidates.